physicsturtle/physicsturtle_old/math/calculus-III/Unit1/lessonF.md

 unit: unit1
 ---

-The dot product is one of the two ways of multiplying vectors.
-It can be defined between vectors in 1, 2, 3 or even more dimensions!
+The cross product is one of the two ways of multiplying vectors.
+It can only be defined between vectors in exactly 3 dimensions.
+Despite this, there are ways to think about the cross product in 2 dimensions.
+Additionally, definitions of the cross product can be made in more than 3 dimensions, but that is outside the scope of this course.

+### Geometric Definition

+### The Determinant

+### Abstract Definition